YunSangJun/keycloak-proxy-demo/README.md

 This demo application is intended to help you understand how to use the Keycloak Proxy and how it works.

-Precondition : Keycloak Proxy check only authentication and authorization about `/admin` endpoint
+Precondition : Keycloak Proxy only check authentication and authorization about `/admin` endpoint.

 - Keycloak Proxy allows request from client to `/user` endpoint